apomorphic/apomorphic.github.io/content/posts/drafts/ageing-part2.md

 In this post I'll discuss other, more sophisticated non-adaptive theories.
 These theories are characterised by their assertion that ageing provides no fitness benefit to organisms, but rather evolves *despite* being deleterious to reproductive success.
 Despite the apparent paradoxicality of this notion, I would estimate that non-adaptive theories are the most widely-believed group of explanations among scholars studying the evolution of ageing; it is also the group of explanations I personally put the most credence in at the time of writing.

 How can this be?
 How can something non-adaptive -- even deleterious -- have evolved so reliably across the animal kingdom?
 To answer this question, we need to understand a few important concepts from evolutionary biology, including relaxed purifying selection, pleiotropy, and genetic drift.

 First, though, we need to clarify some important

 ## Mortality, survivorship, and fecundity

 For the purposes of this post, a **cohort** is a group of individuals from the same population who were all born at the same time, i.e. they are of the same age.
 The **survivorship** of a cohort at a given age is the percentage of individuals surviving *to* that age, or equivalently the probability of any given individual surviving at least that long.
 Conversely, the **mortality** of a cohort at a given age is the probability of an individual from that cohort dying *at* that age, and not before or after.
 Note the key distinction between these concepts: survivorship is the result of accumulating mortality at *all* ages from birth to the age of interest[^survmort].
 As a result, the mortality and survivorship curves of a cohort will almost always look very different; while mortality can increase, decrease or stay the same over time, survivorship must always decrease.
 In particular, constant mortality will give rise to an *exponential* decline in survivorship[^exponential].
-Ageing is in part defined as an increase in *mortality* over time, and hence as a more rapid decrease in survivorship than would be produced by constant mortality: an ageing population will die off superexponentially as chronological age increases.

 [^survmort]: In discrete time, the survivorship function of a cohort will be the product of instantaneous survival over all preceding time stages; in continuous time, it is the [product integral][prodint] of instantaneous survival up to the age of interest.
 Instantaneous survival is the probability of surviving at a given age, and thus is equal to 1 minus the mortality at that age.